okeeffed/cheat-sheets/AWS/Advanced-Networking.md

 ### BFD - Bidirectional Forwarding Detection

+- "Bidirectional Forwarding Detection".
 A UDP protocol used with BGP to assist in detecting link failures at a much faster rate than the native BGP failure detection.
+- BFD works with any routing protocol, not just BGP.
+- BFD must be explicitly enabled to work property.